dalenguyen/visual-regression-testing/readme.md

 This will capture images as a baseline for the first run, and compare with the images from the next run.

+This project is based on WebdriverIO, WebdriverCSS with Mocha Testing Framework.

+[WebDriverCSS](https://github.com/visualregressiontesting/webdrivercss) requires [GraphicsMagick](http://www.graphicsmagick.org/) for image processing, so remember to install it to your local machine before running any tests.

 ## Prerequisites

 Install packages